hindalzzindani/hindalzzindani/README.md

 📚 I am Hind Alzzindani ✨👋<br><br>
 using Dart language with the wonderful framework Flutter to make mobile applications.<br>
-I use JavaScript language with the wonderful framework Bootstrap to make web applications , I like to create codes.
+I use JavaScript language with the wonderful framework Bootstrap to make web applications ,

 I always look for everything that is new in the world of technology.
-I like to be the best always. 🎲🎯🧑‍💻
+I like to be the best always. 🎲🎯

 ## Bio